krontech/chronos-cam-app/doc/testing/BASIC.md

 Simple Recording Test
 ---------------------
-1. From the main window, with no recorded data verify that the "Play" button is inactive.
+1. From the main window, with no recorded data, verify that the "Play" button is inactive.
     * Text should be grayed out.
     * No action is performed if tapped.
 2. Focus the camera on a subject without the use of the focus aid.